cmchurch/nevadaneon_LSTA/README.md

             * needs to handle variable numbers of Thumbnails
             * mark these images as decorative for screen readers, since they are just a preview and don't add new INFORMATION
             * this would give the viewer a preview that would make sense if he/she searches for unlit signs (the unlit ones would show up in thumbnail mosaic), because right now it only shows the first image of the parent and its children, which may or may not be what matched in the search of the metadata for lit/unlit or interior/exterior
-6. 07-09-21: need to build a one-off script to pull out the FAST info and URLS to populate a Drupal vocabulary so the metadata import will working
+6. ~~(RESOLVED) 07-09-21: need to build a one-off script to pull out the FAST info and URLS to populate a Drupal vocabulary so the metadata import will working
     * PSEUDOCODE:
         * 1) Explode on COMMA
         * 2) FOREACH pair of FAST name and url, explode on --